Skip to content

 Objects

-The structure of the collected AWS DynamoDB object data can be viewed in [Infrastructure - Custom]
+The collected AWS DynamoDB object data structure can be seen in 「Infrastructure - Custom」

 {